joecwu/bc-ipfs/README.md

 ```
 ## Appendix

+### Command
-Running with specific environment in dev mode.
+Running with specific environment in development or production mode.

 **Development** - `NODE_ENV` preset to `NODE_ENV=development`
 ```